Real1tyy/Prisma-Calendar/docs-site/docs/features/batch-operations.md

 - Preserves recurring series
 - View/restore via Calendar menu → "View Skipped Events"

-### Mark Done
+### Mark Done / Mark as Not Done
+- **Mark Done**: Marks all selected events as done by setting the status property
-- Marks all selected events as done by setting the status property
+- **Mark as Not Done**: Marks all selected events as not done by setting the status property
-- Uses the status property and done value configured in Settings → Properties
+- Uses the status property and done/not done values configured in Settings → Properties
-- Undoable operation
+- Undoable operations
 - Useful for quickly marking completed tasks or past events
 - **Tip:** You can also mark individual events as done/undone by right-clicking them in the calendar

+### Move By
+- Opens a dialog to move selected events by a custom number of days
+- Supports positive values (move forward) and negative values (move backward)
+- Example: Enter `7` to move events one week forward, or `-3` to move them 3 days back

 ### Open All in Tabs
 - Opens all selected event files in editor tabs
 - Quick access for batch reviewing/editing

+## Customizing Batch Action Buttons

+By default, not all batch action buttons are shown in the toolbar to keep the interface compact and prevent the toolbar from spanning multiple rows.
+The following buttons are **disabled by default**:

+- **Move By**: Custom time offset movement
+- **Open All**: Open all selected events in tabs
+- **Move Prev**: Move to previous week
+- **Clone Prev**: Clone to previous week

+You can customize which buttons appear in the batch selection toolbar by going to **Settings → Calendar → Batch Selection → Batch action buttons**.
+Enable or disable any combination of buttons to match your workflow.
+The counter and exit buttons are always shown and cannot be disabled.

+**Note:** Enabling all available buttons will cause the toolbar to span two rows.
+The default selection is optimized to show the most commonly used actions while keeping the interface on a single row.

 ## Typical Workflows